real2two/httpi/packages/discord/README.md

 # @/discord - A simple HTTP interactions library

-This is a simple HTTP interactions library I created, because I don't really like the other ones.

-This supports TypeScript, CommonJS, and ES Modules.
+This is a simple HTTP interactions library for Discord with built-in handlers, which supports TypeScript, CommonJS, and ES Modules.

-I tried to make it pretty simple as well, and you should be using something else to use the REST API, such as [`@discordjs/core`](https://github.com/discordjs/discord.js/tree/main/packages/core).
+Quick note: You should be using something else to handle the REST API, such as [`@discordjs/core`](https://github.com/discordjs/discord.js/tree/main/packages/core), since that isn't built-in to this library.

 ## Create a standalone client